jarcane/heresy/README.md

 (! *a fun b*)
 Infix operator, allows *fun* to be used infix in this level only

+(range x to y [step s])
+Returns a list of numbers from x to y, stepping by step (defaults to 1)
+Note: Descending lists must be created with negative step value, otherwise it will return an empty list
 ```

 ### Strings ###